This photograph was taken in 1964. My mother and father had just divorced due to his infidelity, alcoholism and abandonment.

 I had been in Texas three short years and had already gone from my mother, to her sister, to a neighbor, an older sister, and now to a strange place where I didn't know anybody.

-And so my journey begins ... a young girl left with the feeling of being "Unwanted" - and abandoned by a father and a mother I only got a glimpse of every now and then.
+And so my grief journey begins ... a young girl left with the feeling of being "Unwanted" - and abandoned by a father and a mother I only got a glimpse of every now and then.

 I recall that hot Summer day when she walked into her bedroom and found me staring at that photograph.
 "What are you doing in here?"
 She asked with a look of deep concern on her face.
 I replied, "I'm just a baby here and nobody wanted me?"